davidscholberg/tmux-cluster/README.md

 tmux-cluster is a wrapper script for [tmux](http://tmux.sourceforge.net/) that aims to be fully compatible with [clusterssh](https://github.com/duncs/clusterssh) clusters configs.

+It's a handy tool for administering groups (or "clusters") of servers via ssh, all within the comfort of tmux.

 tmux-cluster is written in pure shell and only depends on tmux and standard unix utils (grep, sed, awk, cut, etc.).

 ### Usage